brandonrford/brandonrford.github.io/pages/privacy.md

 title: "Privacy Policy and Cookie Policy"
 permalink: /privacy/
 hide: true
+date: 2021-07-07
 ---

 ## Introduction

 As a privacy-minded person myself, I want to ensure the maximum privacy I can for anyone who uses my site.
-That means, you are free to opt out of almost everything on this site.
-I will delve later into mandatory cookies, but aside from those, everything else it totally optional.
+That means you are free to opt out of almost everything on this site.
+I will delve later into mandatory cookies, but aside from those, everything else is totally optional.
 This privacy policy is designed to protect and inform you.
 It will detail your rights as a consumer of the Brandon's Void website.

 This privacy policy applies to all links and subdomains of the Brandon's Void website (https://brandonsvoid.com).
 Any time I refer to the site, I am referring to the Brandoin's Void website and all its links and subdomains.
 When I use first-person terms such as "I" or "me," I am referring to myself, Brandon Ford, the owner and administrator of the Brandon's Void website.